About Adeo: A nonprofit dedicated to people with disabilities, since 1977.

 Adeo offers a multi-faceted approach to our support.
 Our services include affordable and accessible housing, home health care, outpatient physical therapy, as well as highly individualized residential services for those with brain injuries.

-Our new Adeo fitness center, opening soon, welcomes everyone, at every level of ability—whether you are just beginning your fitness journey or are an experienced athlete who needs a rigorous fitness regimen.
+Our new athletic center welcomes everyone, at every level of ability—whether you are just beginning your fitness journey or are an experienced athlete who needs a rigorous fitness regimen.
 All proceeds go toward our mission of community support for people with disabilities.

 Adeo Vision: People with disabilities leading connected, interdependent lives.